 Once seated, guests can order food or drinks directly from their phones, which is super convenient!

-At the time of writing Barbados is only open Thursday to Sunday, opening at 3pm but this does change often due to the current crisis.
+At the time of writing Barbados is only open Wednesday to Saturday, opening at 3pm, food service stops at 7.30pm. but this does change often due to the current staffing crisis and private functions.
 Things should be back to normal very soon!

 On the Barbados menu, you are likely to find such things as seafood sharing plates, oysters, ceviche, coconut prawns, brisket sliders, truffle fries and most excellent cocktails.